 However, my research seems to indicate that more colleges superscore the SAT than the ACT.

 Just food for thought – after all, I’ve been saying for a long time that if you’re going to do standardized test prep, it’s smarter to stick with SAT prep than with ACT prep!

 Did you learn something useful from this article?
-Want to stay in touch with me about more SAT prep information?
-It’s easy – just sign up for the free mailing list!
+Stay in touch with me about more SAT prep information and get subscriber-only exclusive content!
+It’s easy – just sign up for the free mailing list before you go!